galaxyproject/cloudlaunch-ui/README.md

 ### Setup development environment

-To install dependencies run the following commands:
+Make sure you have `node` (version 6.*) installed.
+Then install dependencies with the following commands:

     # Install typescript development support if necessary
     npm install -g tsd
     # Install angular-cli
-    npm install -g angular-cli
+    npm install -g angular-cli@1.0.0-beta.26
     # Install dependencies
     npm install
+    npm install @ngtools/webpack@1.1.2

 ## Start the development server

-Run `npm start` for a dev server.
-Navigate to `http://localhost:4200/`.
+To start the dev server, run:

+    npm start

+Access the server at `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 Alongside this development server, it's necessary to run the CloudLaunch app